Answer Engine Optimization, Explained in 5 Minutes

 Compare it to SEO.
 SEO is about ranking in Google’s list of ten blue links.
 AEO is about being one of the one to three businesses that AI mentions when a user asks something like “best independent veterinary clinic in Mississauga” or “fee-only financial advisor for retirees in Calgary.”
 There is no second page in an AI conversation.
 Either AI says your name, or it says someone else’s.

 The four AI assistants that matter most for Canadian small practices in 2026 are ChatGPT, Claude, Gemini, and Perplexity.
-AEO covers all of them — and a few related surfaces like Apple Intelligence, Microsoft Copilot, and the AI-powered features now baked into Google search itself.
+AEO covers all of them, plus a few related surfaces like Apple Intelligence, Microsoft Copilot, and the AI overview features now baked into Google search itself.

 Why this is different from SEO